 Here is a summary of prominent Perceiving traits:

 - No issues changing their mind halfway through

 - Tend to procrastinate

 INFP Cognitive Functions

-Each Myers-Briggs personality type operates through 4 hierarchical Cognitive Functions.
+Each personality type operates through 4 hierarchical Cognitive Functions.
 They are expressed by a Preference, combined with how the individual directs their energy – either inward (Introverted) or outward (Extroverted).
-These cognitive functions follow a strict order in each personality, with the dominant and auxiliary ones playing the biggest part in how the MBTI type behaves.
+These cognitive functions follow a strict order in each personality, with the dominant and auxiliary ones playing the biggest part in how the personality type behaves.
 The remaining two have their own influence but can only apply to certain situations or scenarios.

 Here is a full list of all the different cognitive function combinations:

 - Introverted Intuition; Extroverted Intuition